We’re ‘poker chips’: International Harvard students describe fear after Trump administration moves to revoke their enrollment

 A federal judge temporarily halted the Trump administration’s ban on Friday, after the nation’s oldest and wealthiest college filed a suit in federal court.
 Harvard argued revocation of its certification in the Student and Exchange Visitor Program was “clear retaliation” for its refusal of the government’s ideologically rooted policy demands.

-But thousands of international students remain in limbo, and are “very clearly, extremely afraid” because they don’t know their current their legal status, Harvard student body co-president Abdullah Shahid Sial, who is from Lahore, Pakistan, told CNN.
+But thousands of international students remain in limbo, and are “very clearly, extremely afraid” because they don’t know their current legal status, Harvard student body co-president Abdullah Shahid Sial, who is from Lahore, Pakistan, told CNN on Friday.

-“They’re literally like, teenagers, thousands of miles away from their hometowns having to deal with this situation, which lawyers often fear to engage in,” said Sial, who is currently traveling overseas after exams and is uncertain if he’ll be able to return to campus.
+“They’re literally like, teenagers, thousands of miles away from their hometowns having to deal with this situation, which lawyers often fear to engage in,” said Sial, who is currently traveling overseas after exams.

+Sial, speaking Saturday from Japan, told CNN he is unsure whether he will be allowed back into the US, or if he will be able to stay.

+“As of right now, I’m not sure if I can attend the next semester or not,” he said.

 About 27% of Harvard’s student body is international, with 6,793 international undergraduates and grad students hailing from nearly every country in the world.